 🛁 Build a relaxing routine.
 Stress and worry can keep us up at night.
 So try to do something soothing before bed, like having a warm bath, doing some stretching, reading a good book or having a hot, milky drink.

-MORE FOR MEMBERS: You’ll find more tips for a better night’s sleep, plus strategies to help protect your weight loss on tired days, in the Snooze more, lose more feature on our exclusive member website
+More for members: You’ll find more tips for a better night’s sleep, plus strategies to help protect your weight loss on tired days, in the Snooze more, lose more feature on our exclusive member website

 *Holloway, L., Morris, L., Dowse, E., Bennett, S.E., Lavin, J. (2016) Snooze you lose?
 Views of the relationship between sleep and weight-related behaviours in people aiming to lose weight.